CambridgeDH/CDH-cookbook/beginner/python/lesson6-further-loops-and-conditionals.md

 - [Conclusion](#conclusion)

 ## Overview
-In previous lessons we covered the basic 'for loop' and used it to build some simple iterative functions and modify some files.
-However, 'for loops' are just scratching the surface of Python's capabilities.
+In previous lessons we covered the basic **for loop** and used it to build some simple iterative functions and modify some files.
+However, for loops just scratch the surface of Python's capabilities.
 In this lesson we are going to look at two other loop types.
-We will also introduce the concept of 'conditional statements', which enable your code to respond to different potential situations.
-Finally, we will take a deeper look at 'arguments', which are the variables you give to functions to help them run.
+We will also introduce the concept of **conditional statements**, which enable your code to respond to different potential situations.
+Finally, we will take a deeper look at **arguments**, which are the variables you give to functions to instruct them to run with certain specifications.

 [Back to table of contents](#contents)

-## The 'For Loop' Review
+## The For Loop Review
 Before we get deep into different kinds of loops in Python, let's pause for a moment and review a simple for loop:

 ```python